-Our copyediting program consists of a series of dedicated modules covering copyediting fundamentals and industry topics.
+Our remote copyediting program consists of a series of dedicated modules covering copyediting fundamentals and industry topics.
 Through a variety of courses, you will become an expert in topics such as grammar for professionals, editing for style, editing for bias-free language, precision proofreading, and much more..

 Through one-, two-, and three-session modules, you'll learn to:

 - Review grammar, spelling, punctuation, style, and readability